-Laurie Ouellette is jointly appointed as Professor of Communication Studies and Cultural Studies and Comparative Literature, where she is currently Department Chair.
+Laurie Ouellette is jointly appointed as Professor of Communication Studies and Cultural Studies and Comparative Literature.

-She works across the interdisciplinary fields of critical media and cultural studies, with a focus on media and popular culture's role in shaping, governing and regulating bodies, subjectivities and differences (gender, sexuality, race, ability, class).
+She works across the interdisciplinary fields of critical media and cultural studies, with a focus on media and popular culture's role in shaping, governing, and regulating bodies, subjectivities, and differences (gender, sexuality, race, ability, class).
+Her current research projects focus on precarity media and women and true crime.

-Her recent book Lifestyle TV (2016) draws from social and political theory to situate television as a cultural technology of citizenship, lifestyle, labor and self-making.
-She also recently co-edited Keywords in Media Studies (2017) with Jonathan Gray, and is currently working on a new book project on Precarity Media.
+Her r book Lifestyle TV (2016) draws from social and political theory to situate television as a cultural technology of citizenship, lifestyle, labor, and self-making.
+She aco-edited Keywords in Media Studies (2017) with Jonathan Gray,.
 Laurie is co-author of Better Living Through Reality TV: Television and Post-Welfare Citizenship (2008), author of Viewers Like You?
-How Public Television Failed the People (2002), co-editor of Reality TV: Remaking Television Culture (2009), editor of The Media Studies Reader (2012) and editor of A Companion to Reality Television (2014).
+How Public Television Failed the People (2002), co-editor of Reality TV: Remaking Television Culture (2009), editor of The Media Studies Reader (2012), and editor of A Companion to Reality Television (2014).

-Her research has appeared in a range of journals such as European Journal of Cultural Studies, Cultural Studies, Television & New Media, Cinema Journal, Continuum: Journal of Media and Cultural Studies, Media, and in edited collections and anthologies.
+Her research has appeared in a range of journals such as Eurpoean Journal of Cultural Studies, Cultural Studies, Television & New Media, Cinema Journal, Continuum: Journal of Media and Cultural Studies, Media, and in edited collections and anthologies.
+She is editor-in-chief of Television & New Media and a columnist for Film Quarterly.

 Educational Background & Specialties